Satak/space-flapper/README.md

 - Press SPACE to make the bird flap
 - Avoid hitting the pipes
 - Try to get the highest score possible!

-## Features

-- Simple and intuitive controls
-- Score tracking
-- Increasing difficulty as you progress
-- Collision detection